 There is no conditionality for the sequencing of project activities.
+The sequencing of the project activities is as seen in Appendix B of Annex V.

 TAF will provide adequate physical space and conditions for the distance learning laboratories prior to launch of the procurement procedure for the supplies.